How Kourtney Kardashian Became Known For Kooky Health Advice

 Wellness seems to permeate Kourtney's whole life, from her diet to her parenting styles, and her overall attitude.
 Over the years, she's certainly doled out her fair share of problematic health wisdom (such as her thoughts on detoxes, eek), and doesn't always have the credentials to back her expertise up, but Kourtney has undeniably been ahead of many health trends.

-So, in honor of the eldest Kardashian sister's 40th birthday, here's a look back at some of the kookiest Kardashian wellness advice.
+So, in honour of the eldest Kardashian sister's 40th birthday, here's a look back at some of the kookiest Kardashian wellness advice.